Advertisement

 Rents have soared to a record rises in recent time.
 Image: Jon Tyson / Unsplash

-Rents in the UK are now at the highest point on record, surging beyond wider inflation and with little indication they will start falling any time soon.
+Rents in the UK are now at the highest point on record, surging beyond wider inflation and leaving renters on low incomes struggling to keep up or find an affordable place to live.

-The rate at which rents have been rising has eased slightly since April when annual increases hit 9.2%.
-Analysis from the Joseph Rowntree Foundation (JRF), found rent inflation has been above 8% for the last 15 consecutive months.
+Analysis from the Joseph Rowntree Foundation (JRF), found rent inflation has been above 8% for the last 16 consecutive months.

-Tenants are still paying £105 more every month on average than they were a year ago.
-In London, renters are having to find an extra £204 each month.
+Tenants are still paying £110 more every month on average than they were a year ago.
+In London, renters are having to find an extra £230 each month after rents rose by 11.6% annually.

 Rents are rising at a much faster rate than both inflation and wages.